nikhilt1998/Diabetic_retinopathy_webapp/README.md

 ### Requirements
 For installing requirements: pip install requirements.txt.

-For model file(.hdf5 or .h5) please visit the [kaggle competition](https://www.kaggle.com/c/diabetic-retinopathy-detection) page and save the model file in models directory in the DR classification app to follow as per the code.

 ### Future Works
 Even though the model might classify well and give good results but still there are a lot of chances to improve :)